jiaminwu2026/Protonation-topology-GNN/README.md

 ## Demo / expected output

 Running inference with the provided pre-trained weights on the included VS data reproduces the `VS_results_XXX` prediction tables.
-Expected run time: [TO BE CONFIRMED — e.g. training ~X min; inference < 1 min].
+We provide a standalone `demo.py` script to test dataset conversion, model architecture, training, and virtual screening inference.
+Expected run time: ~27 seconds in total (Training: ~25s for 10 epochs on 10 sample graphs; VS Inference: < 1s).

 ## Model summary